Skip to Main Content

 Benefits

-Green open access does not require any article processing charges or open access fees.
-Researchers can avoid expensive fees, while still making their research freely available to anyone by sharing their work through green open access.
-Making research openly available through green open access can help increase the visibility and impact of research, regardless of a researcher's ability to pay an article processing charge or open access fee.
+Green open access does not require article processing charges or open access fees.
+Researchers can avoid expensive fees while making their research freely available to anyone by sharing their work through green open access.
+Making research openly available through green open access can help increase its visibility and impact, regardless of a researcher's ability to pay an article processing charge or open access fee.

 Publisher Policies

-Not all publishers offer green open access options.
-When choosing a journal to submit your research to, it's important to consider the open access options offered by the publisher.
-Be sure to check the journal or publisher's policies regarding self-archiving, sharing your work, or green open access.
-Carefully read author and copyright transfer agreements to ensure you choose a publisher that allows you to openly share certain versions of your work.
+Not all publishers provide green open access options.
+Therefore, when selecting a journal for your research, it's essential to consider the open access options the publisher offers.
+Take the time to review the journal or publisher's policies on self-archiving, sharing your work, or green open access.
+Carefully examine author and copyright transfer agreements to ensure you choose a publisher that permits you to openly share specific versions of your work.

-If you have already submitted your article to a journal or if it has already been published and you want to share it openly in UDSpace, our team will research the journal or publisher's policies.
-We will inform you of which versions that can be shared, as well as any conditions that need to be followed, such as embargo periods.
+If you have already submitted your article to a journal or it has already been published and you want to share it openly in UDSpace, our team will research the journal or publisher's policies.
+We will inform you which versions can be shared and any conditions that need to be followed, such as embargo periods.

 Learn More: